 Sarah has been nursing for over 25 years, and in 2016 completed her Master of Nursing.
 Her speciality for the past 13 years has been in palliative care, and has developed a passion for lymphoedema treatment, management and early detection.
 Sarah completed the Klose level one and two lymphoedema training, and is an accredited lymphoedema practitioner and member of the Australasian Lymphology Association.
 Her Company Livingwell Movingwell has a clinic at Motion Health Upper Hutt, where she delivers individual care and support for patients with lymphatic issues and other related conditions.
 Sarah also treats and support patients diagnosed with lipodema.

 Sarah accepts BCFNZ- funded patients for lymphodema therapy.
 Find out if you are eligible for funding on the BCFNZ website.

-Sarah is trained in Completed Decongestive Therapy (CDT) which includes; manual lymphatic draining (MLD), compression therapy, exercise, diet, self-care and management.
+Sarah is trained in Complete Decongestive Therapy (CDT) which includes; manual lymphatic drainage (MLD), compression therapy, exercise, diet, self-care and management.
 Sarah can also measure for compression garments.
 The goal is to restore function, reduce physical and psychological suffering.

 What are the CDT benefits?

 • Relieves discomfort and improve quality of life

 If the lymphatic system has been damaged fluid that is normally carried away by the lymphatic system builds up in the tissue, this is lymphoedema.
 Lymphoedema results in the swelling of limbs but can also include the head and trunk.

 The swelling is generally not painful but may feel tight, heavy and achy.
 It can reduce movement and increase risk of infections such as cellulitis.

 Prevention is the best approach however if you are at risk early detection is important.

 You should consider yourself at elevated risk if you have / had: